Gift in Your Will (also known as a Bequest)

 How a gift in your will works

-With the help of an attorney you can include language in your will or trust specifying a gift to be made to Historic Deerfield as part of your estate plan, or you can make a bequest using a beneficiary designation form.
+If you would prefer to work directly with an attorney, you can also save on legal costs by using FreeWill to document your wishes first.
+Otherwise, with the help of an attorney you can include language in your will or trust specifying a gift to be made to Historic Deerfield as part of your estate plan, or you can make a bequest using a beneficiary designation form.

 The method used to make a bequest will depend on the kind of gift you choose to leave to Historic Deerfield.